DSwiffen/OurFutureHealth-Code-Sep2025/README.md

 GENERAL APPROACH

-Three mutually-exclusive affective disorder groups - bipolar disorder, depressive disorders and anxiety disorders- are created and baseline sociodemographic, lifestyle and health-related factors are compared with a comparison group made up of participants with no mental health problems.
+Three mutually-exclusive affective disorder groups - bipolar disorder, depressive disorders and anxiety disorders- and a comparison group of people with no mental health problems are created and baseline sociodemographic, lifestyle and health-related factors are compared between groups.
 Standardised total prevalence and sex-stratified prevalence of any cardiometabolic disorder, individual cardiometabolic disorders and cardiometabolic comorbidity are calculated within each group.
 Odds ratios are calculated via logistic regression models adjusted for relevant covariates.
-Further analysis is completed to establish the extent and the impact of missing data on the results and conclusions.
+Further analysis is completed to establish the extent and the impact of missing data on the results and conclusions, as well as a sensitivity analysis assessing the effect of allowing comorbidibity of affective disorders within groups. m

 DESCRIPTION OF SCRIPTS